Awaji Island: History

 According to the creation myth in Shinto, Awaji was the first of the ōyashima islands born from the kami Izanagi and Izanami.
 Awaji constituted a province between the 7th and the 19th century, Awaji Province, and was a part of Nankaidō.
-Today the island consists of three municipalities: Awaji, Sumoto and Minamiawaji.
+Today the island consists of three municipalities: Awaji, Sumoto, and Minamiawaji.

-The Awaji Ningyō-Jōruri, a more-than-500-year-old form of traditional puppet theater, or ningyō-jōruri, daily performs several shows in the Awaji Ningyō-Jōruri Hall (人形浄瑠璃館) in Minamiawaji, Hyōgo in the southern part of the island and is designated an Intangible Cultural Heritage of Japan.
+Awaji Ningyō Jōruri, a form of traditional puppet theater over 500 years old, is performed daily in the Awaji Ningyō Jōruri Hall (人形浄瑠璃館) or "Awaji Puppet Museum" in Minamiawaji, located in the southern part of the island.
+It is designated an Intangible Cultural Heritage of Japan.
 The Awaji puppets perform popular traditional dramas but have their origins in religious rituals.

-Starting in the 1830s, the local potter Minpei started producing what would be then known as Awaji ware, a type of Japanese pottery also known as Minpei ware.
+Starting in the 1830s, the local potter Minpei started producing what would come to be known as Awaji ware, a type of Japanese pottery also known as Minpei ware.

-Tadao Ando designed several structures on the island, among them, the Hompuku-ji water temple (本福寺) and the Awaji Yumebutai, both located in Awaji, Hyōgo.
+Architect Tadao Ando has designed several structures on the island, including Hompuku-ji water temple (本福寺) and the Awaji Yumebutai complex, both located in Awaji City.

-In 1995, this island was the epicenter of the Kobe earthquake, which killed over 5,502 people.
-The earthquake caused enormous damage around the northern part of the island, which experienced a severe earthquake with a seismic intensity 7.
-The earthquake has a seismic fault called Nojima Fault.
-This fault is one of the closest faults to the epicenter and was designated as a national natural monument in 1998.
+In 1995, Awaji Island was the epicenter of the Great Hanshin Earthquake, which killed over 5,500 people.
+The earthquake caused enormous damage around the northern part of the island, which experienced severe seismic waves of JMA intensity 7.
+The earthquake was due to the Nojima Fault, located near the epicenter, which was designated a national natural monument in 1998.
+In 2022, it was designated a IUGS geological heritage site.

 Municipalities

-There are 3 municipalities in Awaji island: Awaji, Sumoto and Minamiawaji.
+There are three municipalities in Awaji island: Awaji, Sumoto, and Minamiawaji.
 They are part of Hyōgo Prefecture.